UK says Putin’s ceasefire refusal ‘disappointing’ as diplomatic talks continue

 Air strikes have continued as the Kremlin resists accepting a 30-day truce backed by Washington and Ukraine.

-Vladimir Putin’s resistance to accepting am immediate ceasefire without conditions is “disappointing” and Ukraine has Britain’s “unwavering support”, Downing Street has said amid ongoing diplomatic efforts to end the war.
+Vladimir Putin’s resistance to accepting an immediate ceasefire without conditions is “disappointing” and Ukraine has Britain’s “unwavering support”, Downing Street has said amid ongoing diplomatic efforts to end the war.

-Sir Keir Starmer said he had reaffirmed the UK’s steadfast backing for Kyiv in a call with Volodymyr Zelensky on Tuesday as the Ukrainian president prepared to further discuss potential peace plans with Donald Trump.
+Sir Keir Starmer said he had reaffirmed the UK’s steadfast backing for Kyiv in a call with Volodymyr Zelensky on Tuesday.
+It came ahead of a call between the Ukrainian leader with Donald Trump on Wednesday, described by the US president as “very good”.

-The Russian president and US leader have agreed to a limited ceasefire on energy and infrastructure targets, but air strikes have continued as the Kremlin holds off accepting a 30-day truce backed by Washington and Ukraine.
+The Russian president and US leader agreed to a limited ceasefire on energy and infrastructure targets earlier this week, but air strikes have continued as the Kremlin held off from accepting a 30-day truce backed by Washington and Ukraine.

 Following their call on Tuesday, Number 10 was asked whether the Prime Minister was satisfied with the outcome of the discussions.